albechen/manga_recommendation_by_art_style/README.md

-# Manga Art Style Driven Recommendation Model
+# Manga Recommendation by Art Style

-Welcome to the Manga Art Style Recommendations Mdoel project repository!
+Welcome to the Manga Recommendation by Art Style project repository!
 This project introduces an innovative recommendation model that seamlessly integrates content-based filtering techniques with a distinctive emphasis on manga art style analysis.
 The approach involves feature extraction utilizing a pre-trained image classification model.
 While conventional manga recommendation models predominantly rely on collaborative filtering, our model pioneers the exploration of manga art styles to elevate the recommendation process.

 ## 1. Overview